wireframe/wireframe.github.com/_posts/2015-01-08-email-prefixer-release.md

 [MyApp STAGING] Forgot Password
 ```

 This has been a huge boon to help manage email overload.
-It is now
+It is
 *exponentially* easier to visually scan incoming emails and
-also simplifies setting up effective email filters.
+much simpler to setup effective email filters.

 ### ActionMailer::Interceptor to the rescue